Hawk-Zhou/better-groupcache/README.md

 Roll the dice is a bad behavior given that we can just try from 0 to 255 in a ordered manner.
 I was kind of confused by the idea of "salt" and chose to generate it with randomly.
 Luckily this can be corrected, the maximum allowed retries for a new salt value can be configured and the salt comes from a function, which can also be easily replaced by a for loop.

+## Lessons Learnt
+1. It is helpful for testing to call a callback function when a black box system is conducting a operation that happens occasionally (like evicting cache entires).
+2. Unit tests back refactoring and serve as regression tests.
+3. Don't fiddle with coroutines when testing, especially when testing something that also involves concurrency.
+	For example, instead of feeding a token to a channel to enable a select case in a callback function, why not just let the callback function add to a counter and check its value.
+4. `var _ interfaceT = (* concreteT)(nil)` validates if a concrete type implements an interface by converting a `nil pointer` to `pointer to interfaceT`.